Frequently Asked Questions

 What can we expect when we come for baby goat therapy?

-When you arrive you'll be let in through the gate into the pasture with our herd of goats, flock of chickens, peafowl, turkeys, ducks, and two guardian dogs.
-You'll have the choice of exploring the farm, petting and visiting the adult goats, or spending some time in the baby goat pen.
+When you arrive you'll be let in through the gate into the barn area where the baby goats spend their time when they're less than a few weeks old or when the weather is cold or wet.
+This is also the area that you'll feed the rest of the herd from before you go through the gate into the pasture.
+Walking the pasture with our herd of goats, flock of chickens, peafowl, ducks, and two guardian dogs is one of the most peaceful immersive experiences You'll have the choice of exploring the farm, petting and visiting the adult goats, or spending some time in the baby goat pen.

 How should we dress for our visit to the farm?